 Hear insider gossip about the scandals of 'Downton Abbey'

-See the church where Lady Mary married Matthew Crawley in the Oxfordshire village of Bampton
+See the church where Lady Mary married Matthew Crawley

-- Visit Shilton, Swinbrook and Bladon to see some of the series' different Oxfordshire filming sites
+Visit Shilton, Swinbrook, and Bladon to see some of the TV show's filming sites

-- Tour UNESCO-listed Blenheim Palace and learn about its eminent ex-residents such as the 1st duke of Marlborough and Sir Winston Churchill
+Tour UNESCO-listed Blenheim Palace, and learn about its eminent ex-residents